The Martha Richards Visionary Woman in Leadership Award

 ABOUT THE AWARD:

 This award, established in Martha Richards’ name, is given annually to a visionary woman* who uplifts, amplifies, and advances women in the arts.
-StateraArts established this award to recognize outstanding leaders and support the work of women and TGNC (Trans / Gender Non-Conforming) arts leaders who are creating pathways for other women leaders.
+StateraArts established this award to recognize outstanding leaders and support the work of women who are creating pathways for others.

 ABOUT MARTHA RICHARDS: